Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 # Model Installation and Running

+For detailed model installation and running instructions see chapter 2 in the [Atlantis manual](https://research.csiro.au/atlantis/home/useful-references/).
+Here we briefly describe the main steps involved.

 ## Preparing your machine
 Atlantis can be run on Linux, windows, and MacOS operating systems.
 Depending on your operating system Atlantis requires the a number of packages and libraries to be installed.
 This includes